 Pay parity opt-in scheme

-Information for education and care services and hospital-based services about the pay parity opt-in scheme.
+Information for education and care services and hospital-based services about the pay parity opt-in scheme

 |Level of compliance||Main audience||Other|

-What is the pay parity opt-in scheme?
+- What is the pay parity opt-in scheme?

-Certificated teachers working in education and care services and hospital-based services that have opted-in to pay parity funding rates are covered.
-The pay parity opt-in scheme does not include certificated teachers working in home-based services, Playcentres or whānau-led kōhanga reo.
+Education and care services that have opted in to pay parity can access the higher funding rates.
+The scheme does not cover home-based services, playcentres or whānau-led kōhanga reo.

-To be considered a certificated teacher for funding purposes, the teacher must hold a current practising certificate issued by the Teaching Council of Aotearoa New Zealand.
-They must also have:
+For pay parity purposes, certificated teachers must hold a current practising certificate issued by the Teaching Council of Aotearoa New Zealand.

 - a NZ early childhood or primary teaching qualification, or

-- an overseas qualification assessed by NZQA as being comparable to a NZ early childhood or primary teaching qualification or
+- an overseas qualification assessed by NZQA as being comparable to a NZ early childhood or primary teaching qualification, or

 - an ECE or primary endorsement from the Teaching Council when obtaining your certification through the discretionary pathway.

-Corresponding salary steps a service must pay|
+|Funding rates available*||Corresponding salary steps a service must pay|

-At least Step 1 of the salary scale|
+|Base salary scale||At least step 1 of the salary scale|

-At least Steps 1 – 11 and the management salary step
+|Extended parity salary scale||At least steps 1 to 11 and management salary step

-Services can update their pay parity opt-in status using their RS7 return, should their circumstances change.
-For queries about the opt-in process or funding, contact ECE.Funding@education.govt.nz
+Services can also update their pay parity opt-in status using their RS7 return, should their circumstances change, except in the situation described below.